CodersSquad/computer-graphics/graphics-libs/graphics-libs.md

 - Could you list some special-purpose graphics packages?

-- Could you list some general programminge packages?
+- Could you list some general programming packages?

 ![bg fit right](./images/question-marks.png)